heathermiller/dist-prog-book/chapter/4/dist-langs.md

 For example, suppose there is an actor that represents a specific YouTube video.
 This actor will have data fields like `title`, `content`, `num_views`, etc.
 Suppose their are concurrent requests (in turn, transactions) for viewing the video.
-In the relevent transaction, the `num_views` field is incremented.
+In the relevant transaction, the `num_views` field is incremented.
 Therefore, in order to run the view requests concurrently, two activations (or copies) of the actor are created.

 Because there is concurrency within individual actors, Orleans also supports means of state reconciliation.